Scotland blow away Wales to end Gatland hoodoo

 |Try: Owens Cons: Biggar

-A Finn Russell-inspired Scotland earned a record victory against Wales to continue a stunning start to their Six Nations.
+A Finn Russell-inspired Scotland earned a record victory against Wales to continue a stunning start to their Six Nations with two wins from two.

 Two Russell penalties and a converted George Turner try saw Gregor Townsend's side race into a 13-0 lead, before Wales hit back through Ken Owens.

-Kyle Steyn crossed twice in the second half, before Blair Kinghorn's superb score and Matt Fagerson's late try guaranteed Scotland end their Warren Gatland hoodoo to take their record to two wins from two this championship.
+Kyle Steyn crossed twice in the second half, before Blair Kinghorn's superb score and Matt Fagerson's late try guaranteed Scotland end their Warren Gatland hoodoo as their supporters dare to dream.

+For Wales, it's a second defeat in a row after slumping to a 34-10 loss to Ireland.

 Wales had their chances to score in the opening half, but failed to take advantage of all their possession and all their territory.
 And how they suffered for it.
 This wasn't just an end to Warren Gatland's dominance over Scotland going back 11 Tests, it was an utter deconstruction, principally in a second half where Scotland attacked in devastating wave after devastating wave.